 It seems like a small thing, but it is a huge step.
 When you do this, you establish a link from the conscious mind to the dream state.
 It acts as a bookmark.
 And, this bookmark will help you to direct the action in the future as well as remember the dream.

 When you consciously turn over your hand and look at it, this becomes your way of increasing control.
 Anytime you feel you are losing control, turn over your hand and look at your palm.
 Sometimes your subconscious will play tricks with you.
 You may find you have on a glove.
 If so, take it off.
 If your hand is “missing,” look at your other hand.
 If both hands are “missing,” close your eyes.
 It is the failsafe to regain control.

 Close your Eyes

-Closing your eyes while in a lucid dream is like a reset switch.
-You either wake up, or you can open your eyes.
+When you close your eyes while in a lucid dream is like hitting a reset switch, you either wake up, or you can open your eyes.
 Generally, this enables you to look at your hand again.